symphoniacloud/ccstar/README.md

 }/BasicAuthSecret`, where `${AWS::StackName}` is the name of the stack that CCStar is deployed to.
 To find the password, navigate to this secret in the AWS Web Console and click on _"Retrieve Secret Value"_.

-If you're using `GeneratedSecret` the ARN is also provided as a CloudFormation Output named `BasicAuthSecretArn`.
+If you're using `GeneratedSecret` the Secrets Manager Secret resource ARN is also provided as a CloudFormation Output named `BasicAuthSecretArn`.

 **NB:** Secrets Manager is not free - it costs $0.40 per secret per month.